The social effects of artificial intelligence

 When algorithms decide in our place: the challenges of artificial intelligence in Switzerland

 The dynamics in the field of artificial intelligence (AI) is great and there will probably be sensational successes and equally spectacular failures in the coming years.
-The study commissioned by the TA-Swiss Foundation evaluates the opportunities and risks of AI for exemplary areas of application.
-Researchers from the Digital Society Initiative of the University of Zurich, the Technology and Society Lab of the Empa and the Institute of Technology Assessment are working together on this project.
+The study commissioned by the TA-Swiss Foundation evaluated the opportunities and risks of AI for exemplary areas of application.
+Researchers from the Digital Society Initiative of the University of Zurich, the Technology and Society Lab of the Empa and the Institute of Technology Assessment were working together on this project.

 The focus was on AI applications in which human decisions will be largely taken over by algorithms in the near future.
 After conceptual and technological delimitation of the topic, possible developments and the associated opportunities and risks were dealt with in detail using transdisciplinary methods in the areas of administration, consumption, education & research, media and work.
 Ethical and legal issues were analysed in depth across all areas.
 By involving international experts and examining globally relevant political, economic and scientific influences, international developments were examined, analysed and, in particular, their impact on Switzerland is described.

 Among the key findings of the study are recommendations to Swiss policymakers regarding the regulation of AI applications and the support of beneficial use of AI, incorporating the scientific knowledge gained on the opportunities and risks of AI applications in the areas mentioned.
 In view of the rapid development and spread of AI systems, these recommendations are also of great relevance to European and international stakeholders.